omhariyadav20/causal_drivers/README.md

 # causal_drivers for financial markets
 This repository is based on the work of Alejandro Rodriguez and myself for the paper A causal interactions indicator between two time series using extreme variations in the first eigenvalue of lagged correlation matrices link:https://www.aimspress.com/article/doi/10.3934/DSFE.2024018

+# Abstract
+This paper presents a method to identify causal interactions between two time series.
+The largest eigenvalue follows a Tracy-Widom distribution, derived from a Coulomb gas model.
+This defines causal interactions as the pushing and pulling of the gas, measurable by the variability of the largest eigenvalue's explanatory power.
+The hypothesis that this setup applies to time series interactions was validated, with causality inferred from time lags.
+The standard deviation of the largest eigenvalue's explanatory power in lagged correlation matrices indicated the probability of causal interaction between time series.
+Contrasting with traditional methods that rely on forecasting or window-based parametric controls, this approach offers a novel definition of causality based on dynamic monitoring of tail events.
+Experimental validation with controlled trials and historical data shows that this method outperforms Granger's causality test in detecting structural changes in time series.
+Applications to stock returns and financial market data show the indicator's predictive capabilities regarding average stock return and realized volatility.
+Further validation with brokerage data confirms its effectiveness in inferring causal relationships in liquidity flows, highlighting its potential for market and liquidity risk management.

+Citation: Alejandro Rodriguez Dominguez, Om Hari Yadav.
+A causal interactions indicator between two time series using extreme variations in the first eigenvalue of lagged correlation matrices[J].
+Data Science in Finance and Economics, 2024, 4(3): 422-445. doi: 10.3934/DSFE.2024018